genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

         ]]>
 </entity>
 ```
-Here is an example of using `ENTITY_VISIBILITY` in a data server or request server:
+Here is an example of using `ENTITY_VISIBILITY` in a Data Server or Request Server:

 ```kotlin
 query("ALL_BID_OFFER_SELLER_DEALER", BID_OFFER_SELLER_VIEW) {